Next21Team/AmxxCurl/README.md

     native void:curl_easy_perform(const CURL:handle, const callbackComplite[], const data[] = {}, const data_len = 0)

-The function starts executing in new thread, after, callbackComplite will be called.
-The third and fourth parameters set the addition data that will be sent in the third argument complete callback:
+The function starts curl perform, and upon completion of the transfer will be call callback callbackComplite.
+In third parameter you can specify an array of user data, wich will be transferred to callbackComplite, and fourth parameter is array length.

+If user data set, callback should have the signature:

-`public compliteCallback(CURL:curl, CURLcode:code, data[])`
+    public compliteCallback(CURL:curl, CURLcode:code, data[])

+else:

+    public compliteCallback(CURL:curl, CURLcode:code)

 2)